telerik/fiddler-everywhere-docs/rules-presets/block-and-allow-lists/allow-traffic-only-from-specific-processes.md

 ## Creating a "Allow Traffic from Specific Processes" Rule

-Create a "Allow Traffic from Specific Processes" rule, by setting the following actions through the [Rules Builder]({%slug modify-traffic-get-started%}).
+Create an "Allow Traffic from Specific Processes" rule by setting the following actions through the [Rules Builder]({%slug modify-traffic-get-started%}).

 1. Create a matching condition that uses the "When **none of these conditions** are met **any number of times**".
 Note that we are using the negative statement (**none...**), which means that the action will be applied to all but the matched entries.